MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 The Flight controller being used is a PX4 Orange cube.

 For this step-by-step guide to work, you need to make sure your respective flight controller support PX4-ROS 2/DDS Bridge.
-One way to chech this, is if the setting UXRCE_DDS_CFG can be found set to TELEM2
+One way to check this, is if the setting UXRCE_DDS_CFG can be found and set to TELEM2.

 Fix keyboard language if needed